 Escalators by region

-Do this: Stand left in Tokyo/Kantō, right in Osaka; Kyoto varies, watch locals or signs; where signs say “stand, don’t walk”, stand still.
+Do this: stand left in Tokyo and Kantō, right in Osaka.
+Kyoto varies, so watch locals or follow signs.
+Where a sign says stand rather than walk, stay still.

 Eating on the street (when it’s OK)

-Do this: Eat within the marked area or beside the stall; use the provided bins or take the products with you.
+Do this: stick to the marked area or eat beside the stall, then use the bins provided or take your packaging with you.

 Kyoto alleys (Gion)